ANZ504/threejs-journey-course/README.md

 # threejs-journey-course
-This is my practice for three.js journey course by Bruno Simo;
+This is my practice for three.js journey course by Bruno Simo